Information regarding browser or device support

 What if I made a mistake on my tax return and it was already filed?

 You could have missed an important credit or deduction, made a math error, forgotten income or another item that would have changed your tax return, and ultimately must fix it by amending the tax return.
-And because the IRS is not obligated to correct your mistake, especially when you’re entitled to get money back in a refund, it can be an open case for three years.
+The IRS is not obligated to correct your mistake when you’re entitled to get money back but you have up to three years to correct the error and claim your refund.

 Be aware that the IRS has three years to notify you of an error that requires you to pay more in taxes, which might increase any penalty or interest you might also owe.